-Settlement Value of New Jersey Sex Abuse Lawsuits
+Settlement Value of New Jersey Church Abuse Lawsuits

-Successful plaintiffs in a sexual abuse civil lawsuit are entitled to receive all the same types of damages as plaintiffs in normal tort cases.
+Successful plaintiffs in a New Jersey clergy abuse lawsuit are entitled to receive all the same types of damages as plaintiffs in normal tort cases.
 These include medical expenses, lost wages or earnings potential, and mental pain and suffering.
 New Jersey also allows punitive damages to be awarded in sexual abuse cases.

 Sex abuse claims have a very high average settlement value because juries tend to get offended by the stories of children being sexual abused.
 This often leads to very big verdicts with massive pain and suffering awards which factors into the settlement price tag.

-Also, many third party defendants in sex abuse cases (e.g., schools, churches, etc.) a very eager to settle these cases to avoid negative publicity and protect their public image.
+Also, many third party defendants in sex abuse cases (schools, churches, etc.) a very eager to settle these cases to avoid negative publicity and protect their public image.
 This additional incentive often prompts third party defendants to make bigger settlement offers to get the case resolved quickly.

 Sexual Abuse Verdicts and Settlements in New Jersey

-Below are examples of New Jersey sexual abuse lawsuits that resulted in verdicts and settlements in favor of plaintiffs.
+Below are examples of New Jersey sexual abuse settlement amounts and jury payouts: